hande-qmc/hande/documentation/manual/tutorials/shoulder.rst

 computer number representation limits.

 Clearly, setting a low multispawn threshold lowers the total number of particles at the shoulder.
+This is, like with a smaller timestep, due to more efficient sampling: an excitor with a large amplitude is allowed to explore more of the space (via multiple spawning attempts) than an excitor with a smaller amplitude.

 Effects of Initial Population
 -----------------------------

-.. review - JSS: again, some explanation of why this overshoot happens would provide welcome insight into the method.

 In this part of the tutorial we will see that a large initial population can lead to overshooting the shoulder.

 As a demonstration, we look at almost the same calculation as the first one but with a larger initial population.

 .. literalinclude:: calcs/shoulder/h2o_plat_bigstartpop.lua
 	:language: lua